josueayala27/josueayala.me/content/clean-arquitecture-with-nuxt.md

 description: Custom events in Vue 3
 ---

-# How To Implement Authentication in a Nuxt.js App

-Published on December 11, 2019 · Updated on September 10, 2020

----

-In this tutorial, you’ll implement authentication in a [Nuxt.js](https://nuxtjs.org) app using the `Auth` module.
+In this tutorial, you'll implement authentication in a [Nuxt.js](https://nuxtjs.org) app using the `Auth` module.
 For the purpose of this tutorial, you’ll be using `JWT` for authentication.
 Below is a quick demo of what you’ll be building in this tutorial:

 You can find the [source code for this application at GitHub.](https://github.com/do-community/nuxt-auth-app)